Shivnaran-S/Golden-Time-Machine-Forecasting-Gold-Prices/README.md

 2. **Data Extraction**: The system scrapes real-time gold prices for the selected city and updates the SQLite database.
 3. **Data Processing**: The stored data is retrieved, processed, and analyzed.
 4. **Model Prediction**: The ARIMA, LSTM, and Prophet models are applied to predict future gold prices.
-5. **Recommendation**: The system recommends the optimal day to purchase gold based on the analysis.
+5. **Recommendation**: The system recommends a day to purchase gold based on the analysis.

 ## Technologies Used